Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Theory

-The above expression represents a general form for the correlation energy density, derived from the ISI formula~\cite{seidl2000simulation,seidl2000density,perdew2001exploring,seidl2010adiabatic, gori2009electronic,gori2010density,fabiano2016interaction,seidl1999strictly,seidl2018communication, seidl2016challenging} with
+The above expression represents a general form for the correlation energy density derived from the ISI formula~\cite{seidl2000simulation,seidl2000density,perdew2001exploring,seidl2010adiabatic, gori2009electronic,gori2010density,fabiano2016interaction,seidl1999strictly,seidl2018communication, seidl2016challenging} with

-and where $w_0$, $w'_0$ and $w_\infty$, $w'_\infty$ denote the approximation for energy densities for high- and low-density limits, respectively.
-The accuracy of \Eq{eq1} depends on three main aspects: \begin{itemize} \item[i)] the interpolation formula used to define the $w_{c,\alpha}(\R)$ integrand in \Eq{eq1}.
-In \Ref{constantin2019correlation} (and here \Eq{eq1a}), the ISI interpolation formula was utilized to define ACSC.
-However, other possibilities also exist\cite{mirtschink2012energy,gori2009electronic,liu2009adiabatic, SeiPerLev-PRA-99}. \item[ii)] the approximation for $\alpha \to \infty$ limit.
-Several possibilities exist e.g., mPC\cite{constantin2019correlation}, hPC\cite{SCFISI} or the ones derived from semi-local DFA via the procedure described in \Ref{seidl2000density}.
-Note that by choosing different $\alpha \to \infty$ limits, one can incorporate in ACSC DFA different physics, i.e., good performance for the quasi-2D regime. \item[iii)] the approximation for $\alpha \to 0$ limit.
-In principle, this limit can be taken into account exactly by considering the exact-exchange (EXX) and second-order GL2 energy densities\cite{kooi2018local,Gauge3}.
-However, computation on GL2 energy density on the numerical grid would likely be computationally quite expensive.
-Hence, in \Ref{constantin2019correlation} the non-local contributions have been substituted by semi-local high-density counterparts obtained from PBE functional\cite{perdewPRL96}. \end{itemize}
+and where $w_0$, $w'_0$, and $w_\infty$, $w'_\infty$ denote the approximation for energy densities for high- ( or weak-interaction) and low-density ( or strong-interaction) limits, respectively.

+Considering the accuracy of \Eq{eq1}, it depends on three main aspects: \begin{itemize} \item[i)] the interpolation formula is used to define the $w_{c,\alpha}(\R)$ integrand in \Eq{eq1}.
+In \Refs{constantin2019correlation} (and here \Eq{eq1a}), the ISI interpolation formula was utilized to define ACSC.
+We note, however, that for this choice the $W_\alpha[n]$ contains a spurious term proportional to $\alpha^{-1}$ in its strong-interaction limit ($\alpha\to \infty$)~\cite{seidl2000density} which has been corrected in refs.~\cite{liu2009adiabatic,gorigiorgi09}.
+To be consistent with our previous work, we stuck with the ISI formula.
+Nonetheless, other possibilities also exist\cite{mirtschink2012energy,gori2009electronic,liu2009adiabatic, SeiPerLev-PRA-99}.

+\item[ii)] the approximation for $\alpha \to \infty$ limit.
+Several possibilities exist, e.g., (exact treatment by employing SCE formulas (numerically expensive but feasible) or much less time consuming variants such as mPC\cite{constantin2019correlation}, hPC\cite{SCFISI} or the ones derived from semi-local DFA via the procedure described in \Refs{seidl2000density}.
+Note that by choosing different $\alpha \to \infty$ limits, one can incorporate in ACSC formula different physics, e.g., good performance for the quasi-2D regime. \item[iii)] the approximation for $\alpha \to 0$ limit.
+In principle, this limit can be taken into account exactly by considering the exact exchange (EXX) and GL2 limit\cite{gorling1993correlation,kooi2018local,Gauge3}.
+However, evaluation of the GL2 correlation energy density on the numerical grid would likely be computationally expensive.
+Hence, in \Refs{constantin2019correlation}, the non-local contributions have been substituted by semi-local high-density counterparts obtained from PBE functional\cite{perdewPRL96}. \end{itemize}